zerjz/lexitron/blood-sacrifice.md

 **Subclass:** Faustian

-**Song Effect:** You sacrifice your own body to save an ally.
+**Spell Effect:** You sacrifice your own body to save an ally.
 Completely trades your current hitpoints with your group or raid member's current hitpoints.

 # Header